How to Check Out Contractors

 Call your local jurisdiction’s contractors licensing authority and ask if it has logged complaints against contractors you’re considering.
-Also search for complaints at BBB.org.
+Also search for complaints with the Better Business Bureau at BBB.org.

-By choosing a licensed contractor, the threat of reporting problems to licensing authorities represents one form of leverage for resolving disputes.
+By choosing a licensed contractor, the threat of of reporting problems to licensing authorities represents one form of leverage if there’s a dispute.
 And because you have taken care to choose a licensed contractor, authorities might feel you deserve their help.
-Perhaps most important, if you use unlicensed contractors, you become your own de facto general contractor and are responsible for correcting defective work uncovered by inspections—and possibly responsible for injuries suffered on the jobsite.
+Perhaps most important, if you use unlicensed contractors, you become your own de facto general contractor and are responsible for correcting defective work uncovered by inspections—and possibly liable for injuries suffered on the jobsite.

 Any company performing work in your home should carry two types of insurance: liability and workers’ compensation.
 The former compensates you if equipment crashes through your roof; the latter covers workers injured in the crash.

 A simple internet search likely will turn up any lawsuits filed against a company.

 Check credit references